tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Single-gene negative binomial regression models for RNA-Seq data with higher-order asymptotic inference
 # SLC7A7 is a prognostic biomarker correlated with immune infiltrates in non-small cell lung cancer
  - SLC7A7 expression associated with poor overall survival in lung cancer patients, positively correlated with immune cell infiltration
-# Specificity of T-cell alloreactivity
+# Specificity of T cell alloreactivity
  - many alloreactive T cells are much more peptide specific than previously thought, few if any recognize only the MHC molecule
  - alloreactive T cells are polyspecific, able to recognize multiple distinct peptide-MHC complexes (perhaps why there's a high frequency of allorecognition)
 # Successful treatment of arthritis induced by checkpoint inhibitors with tocilizumab: a case series